 A Veteran is defined as anyone who completed basic training and has been honourably discharged from the Canadian Armed Forces, no longer serving in the Canadian Armed Forces.

-The scholarship launches on February 15, 2022.
+The scholarship launched on February 15, 2022.
 This means that any Veteran who is a current student at Willis College on that date is eligible.

 Both the Veteran and family member may apply for admissions simultaneously.
 However, the scholarship recipient will only begin training after the Veteran has already started their Willis training program.
 Training of the scholarship recipient must begin within one year of the Veteran.